 Firm-Specific Risk-Neutral Distributions: The Role of CDS Spreads

-We propose a method to extract the risk-neutral distribution of firm-specific stock returns by combining options and credit default swaps (CDS).
+We propose a method to extract individual firms' risk-neutral return distributions by combining options and credit default swaps (CDS).
 Options provide information about the central part of the distribution, and CDS anchor the left tail.
-Jointly, but not in isolation, options and CDS span the intermediate part of the distribution, which is driven by exposure to the risk of large but not extreme returns.
-We study the returns on a trading strategy buying (selling) stocks that are more (less) exposed to such risk.
-Controlling for many known factors, this strategy earns a 0.5% premium per month.
-The results are robust to using CDS of different maturities.
+Jointly, options and CDS span the intermediate part of the distribution, which is driven by moderate-sized jump risk.
+We study the returns on a trading strategy that buys (sells) stocks exposed to positive (negative) moderate-sized jump risk unspanned by options or CDS individually.
+Controlling for many known factors, this strategy earns a 0.5% premium per month, highlighting the economic value of combining options and CDS.

 Keywords: Risk neutral distributions, CDS spreads, Cross-section of expected returns